Temperature Tolerance Varies • by Both Crop & Variety within Crop

-- In extreme heat and/or humidity (the Southeast, Deep South, and Florida), none perform well unless transplanted after the hottest part of summer has past.
+- In extreme heat and/or humidity (the Southeast, Deep South, and Florida), none perform well unless transplanted after the hottest part of summer has passed.

 - For suggestions on timing your cauliflower plantings for warmer conditions, refer to our Cauliflower Planting Program.

-We offer a diverse selection of greens with some measure of heat tolerance, provided the grower follows good cultural practices as well as post-harvest cooling methods and storage guidelines.
+We offer a diverse selection of greens, with some measure of heat tolerance, that will perform quite nicely, provided the grower adheres to good cultural practices as well as the recommended post-harvest cooling methods and storage guidelines.

-- Mustard Greens that perform well include the uniquely mild-flavored Mizuna and the popular Red Giant and Red Splendor, all of Japanese origin.
-Southern Giant Curled is a more traditional type.
+- Mustard Greens that perform well include the uniquely mild-flavored 'Mizuna' and the popular 'Red Giant' and 'Red Splendor,' all of Japanese origin.
+'Green Wave' is the slowest-to-bolt choice.

-- Komatsuna types with good heat tolerance include Summerfest and the smaller, darker-leaved Carlton.
+- Komatsuna types with good heat tolerance include 'Summerfest' and the smaller, darker-leaved 'Carlton.'

-- Pac Chois also prefer cool weather, but will perform relatively well in warm weather.
-Those that perform better in the heat than their peers include Win-Win Choi, Joi Choi, Mei Qing Choi and Black Summer.
+- Pac Chois likewise prefer cool weather, but will perform relatively well in warm weather.
+Those that perform better in the heat than their peers include 'Win-Win Choi', 'Joi Choi,' 'Mei Qing Choi,' and 'Black Summer.'
 Compare days-to-maturity, color, size, and spacing with our Pac Choi Comparison Chart.

-- Specialty Greens such as Magenta Spreen and Minutina perform well in the heat of the summer, except in regions with extreme heat.
-Red Leaf Vegetable Amaranth, a favorite Carribbean specialty green, is tough and resistant to both heat and some measure of drought.
-Heat-tolerant spinach substitutes include Tetragonia, also known as New Zealand spinach, and Red Malabar Spinach, which is heat-loving.
+- Specialty Greens such as 'Magenta Spreen' and 'Minutina' perform well in the heat of the summer, except in regions with extreme heat.
+'Red Leaf Vegetable Amaranth,' a favorite Carribbean specialty green, is tough and resistant to both heat and some measure of drought.
+Heat-tolerant spinach substitutes include 'Tetragonia,' also known as New Zealand spinach, and 'Red Malabar Spinach,' which is a true heat-lover.

 - Browse all our Heat-Tolerant Greens.

 - Spinach really likes cooler weather to germinate and grow, though slower-growing varieties can be chosen for late-spring and summer sowing.
-Varieties such as Corvair, Space, and Emperor are recommended for this slot.
-Flamingo can also be used if an arrowhead leaf shape is desired, as this is one of the slower-bolting Asian types.
+Varieties such as 'Corvair,' 'Space,' and 'Emperor' are recommended for this slot.
+'Flamingo' can also be used if an arrowhead leaf shape is desired, as this is one of the slower-bolting Asian types.
 (Please note that although one of the slower-bolting of these types, it is still quick to bolt!)

-- For details on which spinach varieties to plant in sequence, see our Spinach Planting Program
+- For details on which spinach varieties to plant in sequence, see our Spinach Planting Program.

-Spinach should always be harvested promptly, before it begins to bolt, or stems will become stringy and flavors will be off.
+- Spinach should always be harvested promptly, before it begins to bolt, or stems will become stringy and flavors will be off.

-All the basic cultural practices described in Part 1, including irrigation, shade cloth, and seeding in cooler locations, should be used with lettuce as well.
+- All the basic cultural practices described in Part 1, including irrigation, shade cloth, and seeding in cooler locations, should be used with lettuce as well.

-Whereas most lettuce varieties develop a bitter flavor when summer arrives, the Summer Crisps — also known as French Crisp or Batavia — keep their juicy sweetness.
-Muir, technically a Batavian type, is the most heat-tolerant.
-Other Summer Crisps include Concept, Nevada, Cherokee, and Magenta.
+- Whereas most lettuce varieties develop a bitter flavor when summer arrives, the Summer Crisps — also known as French Crisp or Batavia — keep their juicy sweetness.
+'Muir,' technically a Batavian type, is the most heat-tolerant.
+Other Summer Crisps include 'Concept,' 'Nevada,' 'Cherokee,' and 'Magenta.'